 Broccoli is one of the amazing vegetables from the cruciferous family.
 Some of his brothers and sisters are cabbage, cauliflower, Brussels sprouts, bok choy, arugula, kale, collard greens, and radishes.
 The benefits from eating broccoli and the other members of his family are fantastic.
 It detoxes the body from pollutants, boosts your liver detox enzymes and can potentially prevent DNA damage.
 Eating broccoli and other cruciferous could also help in the prevention of diseases such as lymphoma, breast cancer and prostate cancer.

 Nutrition Value of Broccoli

 Broccoli is an excellent source of Vitamin C and Vitamin K, Vitamin A and Folate.
-It also provides a good amount of B Vitamins and some minerals life iron, manganese, Calcium, magnesium and potassium.
-You should have at least 1 serving of broccoli or other cruciferous vegetable per day.
+It also provides a good amount of B Vitamins and some minerals life iron, manganese, Calcium, magnesium, and potassium.
+You should have at least 1 serving of broccoli or other cruciferous vegetables per day.
 (1/2 cup chopped)

 Here are a few yummy & healthy broccoli recipes!
 Click on the picture to get the recipe.
 Visit our pre-cleanse menu for more plant-based recipes.